timescale/integrate-with-timescale-using-python/setup-analyics-for-iot-devices/README.md

 This page shows you how to combine large amounts of real time data to automatically ensure medical supplies are always delivered on time.

+You can:
+*  [Read the code](./link-to-file.sql) - see the code that implements this story.
+*  [Read the docs](https://docs.timescale.com/tutorials/latest/) - follow the workflow and understand the call sequence.

+#  Run this app

+To test the functionality in this app:

+1. Do this
+1. Then that